nharms-awi/MarMic-Git-Workshop-2024/workshop/07_Remote Repositories.md

 In this workshop, we'll be focusing on GitHub as our primary example, but many of the concepts and workflows we cover will be applicable to other platforms as well.

-## Introduction to Github
+## Introduction to GitHub/GitLab

-Github is a web-based platform that allows you to host and share Git repositories.
-It provides a variety of tools and features to help you collaborate on your code and manage your projects.

-Some of the key features of Github include:
+There are various Git hosting platforms available, but the most popular ones are GitHub and GitLab.
+Both of these platforms offer similar features.
+They allow you to create repositories, collaborate with other developers, and manage your projects.
+However, there are some differences between them that may influence which one you choose to use.
+Some of the key features of those hosting platforms include:

 - A web-based interface for viewing and editing files
 - The ability to collaborate on code with other developers